 These gluten-free apple fritters are so quick and easy to make.
-While I typically love to make pumpkin desserts in the fall like our gluten-free pumpkin spice donuts, maple pumpkin pudding parfaits or chocolate dipped pumpkin spice donuts I also love apple treats.
+While I typically love to make pumpkin desserts in the fall like our pumpkin delight, I also love apple treats.

 These are made with a variety of gluten-free flours to give them an authentic texture and taste.
 We also use Dry Sparkling fuji apple soda to make the batter lighter although any apple soda will work.

 Truly the carbonation gives these fritters a great texture.
-I love using their soda in lots of recipes like our lavender creme brûlée and instant pot pork with cinnamon apples.
+I love using their soda in lots of recipes like our instant pot pork with cinnamon apples.

 They have so many great flavors including lavender, vanilla, cucumber, watermelon and even some great holiday celebration bottles in cranberry or ginger varieties.
 They are all lower in sugar than regular soda making them a much more enjoyable drink.

-Step one: In a stand mixer, combine all ingredients except apples and mix well
+- In a stand mixer, combine ingredients (except apples) and mix well

 Need an EASY and delicious breakfast, lunch, dinner or dessert?